All posts by tedlow

 You can go back and revisit why your local joe you met over a friend’s barbeque is unlikely to get you 20M for your business today or anytime ever.

-If you are ready to get professional experienced help now, you might wonder why should you hire S2 Investments, a member of the GAO Group, versus other professionals or investment banks?
+If you are ready to get professional experienced help now, you might wonder why should you hire Gifted Group, versus other professionals or investment banks?